 A paint job that is shiny can also help to prevent corrosion and paint damage.
 You should think about having your car waxed every 6 months to prevent rust and protect the paintwork on your car.

-save money on repairs and fuel, and you can lower the likelihood of having to replace or fix things in your car.
+When applying these habits you can save money on repairs and fuel, and you can lower the likelihood of having to replace or fix things in your car.